"Elevated Messy" (w/ Rachel Sennott)

 Well, people have different schools of thought about this.
 There's like the defensive drivers who are like, I'm super careful.

-Defensive driving is not, and maybe I'm like, not necessarily getting the definition of defensive driving right, which is ultra careful.
-Yeah.
+Defensive driving is not, and maybe I'm like not necessarily getting the definition of defensive driving, right?

 Yes.
 Yellow means slow down.